tonycheng-0118/myaccount2p0/README.md

 - no link in daily report
 ! exe/instal.bat ANACONDA_PATH from user.config
 ! exe/instal.bat can auto pull GitHub
-!
+! exe/*.exe link have to del before install if existed !
 Dynamic sizing GUI
 + dat/all_item_export for andromoney export format
-! dat/andromoney for andromoney import, will be extract the diff first
++ dat/andromoney for andromoney import, will be extract the diff first
++ dat/andromoney SYSTEM,INIT_AMOUNT case should be ignore in gen_rpt
 + fix typo type: Electicity, Transpotation, Entertainmant,
++ rewrite csv import part by using pd.read_csv
 ```

 feature_todo